CONSTITUTION AND RULES OF THE CLYDESDALE ASTRONOMICAL SOCIETY (2006)

 13. The Secretary will give at least 2 weeks notice in writing to every member of the Society, of the time and place, and provide an agenda, for all General Meetings.

-15. The Annual General Meeting of the Society will be held in AUGUST of each year to receive reports from Officers of the Society and to discuss any business of which due notice shall be given.
+15. The Annual General Meeting of the Society will be held in JUNE of each year to receive reports from Officers of the Society and to discuss any business of which due notice shall be given.
+The annual subscription fee for the following session will be set at this meeting.

 16. A quorum for a General Meeting shall constitute one quarter of the paid up Membership of the Society.